-- 1. DO NOT connect the dongle to the USB port until Step 4 (i.e., not before the complete installation of the driver). - 2.
-Open a Windows session with Administrator rights. - 3.
-Run the program \Device Drivers\Dongle\AphUSBSetup.exe which can be found on the Aphelion DVD.
-This step will install the dongle's driver and end by displaying the window shown below.
+- 1. DO NOT connect the dongle to the USB port until Step 5 (i.e., not before the complete installation of the USB dongle driver). - 2.
+Open a Windows session with Administrator rights.

+3. If your computer has an active internet connection, skip this step and go to the step 4.
+Run the program VDevice Drivers\Dongle\AphUSBSetup.exe AphUSBSetup which can be found on the Aphelion This step will install the DVD. dongle's driver and end by displaying the window shown below.